json-api/json-api/_profiles/drupal/resource-versioning/index.md

   - `successor-version`
   - `prior-working-copy`
   - `subsequent-working-copy`

+If any version argument is receieved other than the version arguments in this section, a server **MUST** respond appropriately for a [bad version argument](#bad-version-argument).

 > Note: Future versions of this profile may define the behavior of these version
 > arguments.